chuanwang-CV/chuanwang-cv.github.io/_pages/about.md

   - /about.html
 ---

 I am a young associate professor at the State Key Laboratory of Information Security, the Institute of Information Engineering, the Chinese Academy of Sciences.
 I received my Ph.D. degree from the Institute of Information Engineering, the Chinese Academy of Sciences in 2020, supervised by Prof. Xiaochun Cao.
-My research interests include collaborative learning, scene understanding, and computer vision.
+My research interests include scene understanding, 2D/3D Scene Graph Generation, and GNN.

 Email: wangchuan AT iie DOT at DOT cn <br>
 Office: Xingshikou Road, 80#,C-3-3-305, Haidian Dist., Beijing, China